PeterBengtson/control-tower-log-aggregator/README.md

 * Python 3.8 (if you have another version installed, change the default in the Globals section in `template.yaml.`)

 Take a look at the Parameters section in `template.yaml` for an explanation of the parameters.
+Using a common destination bucket is strongly recommended as this provides the cleanest structure.
+It also allows the application to create a bucket configured for the purpose of optimising long-term storage from a cost perspective.

+Before you begin, I strongly recommend you to clean up your existing log buckets as much as possible.
+This application processes log files from the previous day only, which means that files older than that will remain where and as they are.
+You need to decide what to do with them if you have legal requirements to keep them.

+This application will have no problems processing standard log files - CloudTrail, CloudTrail Digest, Config - no matter how many files are in the bucket.
+With the buckets listed in `OtherBuckets` however, all log names must be read every time and then filtered on the correct date, so make sure they do not contain millions of log files, or the concatenation lambda may time out.
+If you can, do a full delete, including all versions.

 When you are ready to install, Then rename `samconfig.toml.example` to `samconfig.toml`, obtain your SSO temporary credentials from the login screen and paste them into your terminal.